teamcfadvance/IrreversibleURLShortener/README.md

 IrreversibleURLShortener
 ========================

 Provides functions for generating an irreversible key of variable length to be used as a shortened URL variable.
-In response to a question in the TACFUG google group, I have create this project to demonstrate a couple of ways in which to generate shortened URL variables to use in place of longer (e.g. CreateUUID()) variables.
+In response to a question in the <a href="https://groups.google.com/forum/#!msg/tacfug/d4mFhPLzFUU/ezbeMV539XkJ">TACFUG google group</a>, I have create this project to demonstrate a couple of ways in which to generate shortened URL variables to use in place of longer (e.g. CreateUUID()) variables.

 This package relies on having a database table with a column that stores the generated keys produced by this code.
 As such, this package includes two CFC's: